 Symptoms of frostbite are categorized into three levels: first degree (pale, hard skin at the extremities that turns scaly and then red and swollen when warmed), second degree (blistering on the skin), and third degree (skin darkening, often over several days, and potential development of gangrene).

-If you notice signs of frostbite, bring your dog inside immediately and apply lukewarm water to the affected areas.
-Don't massage frostbitten areas as that can cause pain.
+If you notice signs of frostbite, bring your dog inside immediately and apply lukewarm water to the affected areas on their body.
+Don't massage frostbitten areas since that can cause pain.
 Take your dog to the vet immediately as emergency care is required to safely warm him or her.
 In addition, painkillers and antibiotics may need to be prescribed.

 To prevent frostbite, avoid going out in extreme temperatures for too long or often.
-Using dog booties and jackets can also help as they will protect your pet's fur, skin and paws and keep them dry.
+Using dog bootie and outerwear can also help as they will protect your pet's fur, skin and paws and keep them dry.